On J List of Movie Reviews

 Now, this is what a shit film looks like.

-I have read some books on cinema, and they usually finish with a chapter about Dogme 95.
-Rules are explained such as no
+I've read some books on cinema, and they usually finish with a chapter about Dogme 95.
+Their rules are explained

-For example, Chloƫ Sevigny was supposed to be pregnant and fell down, crushing her belly against the ice rink.
+broken.
+For example, Chloƫ Sevigny was supposed to be pregnant and fell down, crushing her belly against the